square/workflow-swift/Samples/Tutorial/Tutorial5.md

         RootWorkflow()
             // Start in the `.welcome` state
             .renderTester(initialState: RootWorkflow.State.welcome)
-            .render(
-                // Expect the state to stay as `.welcome`.
-                expectedState: ExpectedState(state: RootWorkflow.State.welcome),
-                // No output is expected from the root workflow.
-                expectedOutput: nil,
-                // There are no workers that should be run.
-                expectedWorkers: [],
             // The `WelcomeWorkflow` is expected to be started in this render.
-                expectedWorkflows: [
-                    ExpectedWorkflow(
+			.expectWorkflow(
 				type: WelcomeWorkflow.self,
-                        // Simulate this as the `WelcomeScreen` returned by the `WelcomeWorkflow`.
-The callback can be stubbed out, as they won't be used.
-                        rendering: WelcomeScreen(
+				producingRendering: WelcomeScreen(
 	                name: "MyName",
 	                onNameChanged: { _ in },
-                            onLoginTapped: {}))
+	                onLoginTapped: {}
-                    ],
+				)
+			)
             // Now, validate that there is a single item in the BackStackScreen, which is our welcome screen.
-                assertions: { rendering in
+			.render { rendering in
                 XCTAssertEqual(1, rendering.items.count)
                 guard let welcomeScreen = rendering.items[0].screen.wrappedScreen as?
 WelcomeScreen else {
                     XCTFail("Expected first screen to be a `WelcomeScreen`") return
                 }
                 XCTAssertEqual("MyName", welcomeScreen.name)
-                })
+            }
+			// Assert that no action was produced during this render, meaning our state remains unchanged .assertNoAction()
     }

 }